rajuptvs/cmpe283/README.md

-  ii.Region: Choose the Region in which the custom image was created.. example "us-west1-b". iii.Machine Family: General Purpose. iv.Series: Select "N2" for lab. v.Select "N2-standard-8 (8 vCPU, 8 GB Memory)" as the machine type.
-This is the recommended configuration for lab setup; however, you can choose any other combination that meets your needs. vi.Then,for the Boot Disk selection, click the 'Change' button.
-You must choose your custom image "cmpe-283-image." vii.Then, from the main screen, go to the Firewall settings and select both HTTP and HTTPS traffic.
+  ii.Region: Choose the Region in which the custom image was created.. example "us-west1-b". iii.Machine Family: General Purpose. iv.Series: Select "N2" for lab. v.Select "N2-standard-8 (8 vCPU, 8 GB Memory)" as the machine type. vi.Then,for the Boot Disk selection, click the 'Change' button. vii.Then, from the main screen, go to the Firewall settings and select both HTTP and HTTPS traffic. viii. collected the equivalent command and added --enable nested virtalization flag to enable nested virtualization in our VM

 6.You can now connect to the VM directly from the browser using SSH.

 <img width="468" alt="image" src="https://user-images.githubusercontent.com/100962942/200424371-38137538-3485-4b35-909b-384804c2f521.png">

-7.Make a directory called "cmpe283-assing."
+7.Make a directory called "cmpe283-assingment1"
-mkdir cmpe283
+mkdir cmpe283-assingment1

 <img width="468" alt="image" src="https://user-images.githubusercontent.com/100962942/200424424-e55e5fdd-1585-4020-8add-2a97050bacd6.png">